 There are some known issues with the debugger.
 If you need an advanced setup, we recommend zero-plusplus.vscode-autohotkey-debug.

-Debugger supports breakpoints, stack tracing, and variable watching
+The debugger supports breakpoints, stack tracing, and variable watching

-Output Message: You can use
+Output message: You can use

 OutputDebug command instead of

 MsgBox to log values.

 Evaluate: Set and get variable values through the debug console.

 This extension provides basic debugging functions.
 If you need more debugging functions (such as conditional breakpoints), you can add an additional extension: Install vscode-autohotkey-debug.

 Supports IntelliSense for variables and functions.

 - You can add a comment to the function using a semicolon on the line above the function declaration